CasperHurley/Int-My-Ride/README.md

 ### ISO 639 Language Codes

+Internationally recognized codes for the representation of more than 500 languages or language families

+> This ISO standard can be applied across many types
+> of organization and situations.
+It’s invaluable for
+> bibliographic purposes, in libraries or information
+> management, including computerized systems, and for the
-> ISO 639 is composed of five different parts
+> representation of different language versions on Websites.
 >
+> Using a code(either 2, 3 or 4 letters long), rather
+> than the name of a language, has many benefits as some
+> cultures may have different names for the same language,
+> while some languages may share the same, or similar, names
+> even though they are unrelated.

+ISO 639 is composed of five different parts:

-> - Part 1: ISO 639-1:2002 provides a 2-letter code that has been designed to represent most of the major languages of the world.
+- Part 1: ISO 639-1:2002 provides a 2-letter code that has been designed to represent most of the major languages of the world.
-> - Part 2: ISO 639-2:1998 provides a 3-letter code, which gives more possible combinations, so ISO 639-2:1998 can cover more languages.
+- Part 2: ISO 639-2:1998 provides a 3-letter code, which gives more possible combinations, so ISO 639-2:1998 can cover more languages.
-> - Part 3: ISO 639-3:2007 provides a 3-letter code and aims to give as complete a listing of languages as possible, including living, extinct and ancient languages.
+- Part 3: ISO 639-3:2007 provides a 3-letter code and aims to give as complete a listing of languages as possible, including living, extinct and ancient languages.
-> - Part 4: ISO 639-4:2010 gives the general principles of language coding and lays down guidelines for the use of ISO 639.
+- Part 4: ISO 639-4:2010 gives the general principles of language coding and lays down guidelines for the use of ISO 639.
-> - Part 5: ISO 639-5:2008 provides a 3-letter code for language families and groups (living and extinct).
+- Part 5: ISO 639-5:2008 provides a 3-letter code for language families and groups (living and extinct).

 [Docs](https://www.iso.org/iso-639-language-codes.html)